 Sexual intercourse with another person without the latter's consent or with someone incapable of consent.

 Sexual intercourse by forcible compulsion or without consent, or with someone incapable of consent.

 Sexual conduct between persons not married to each other, that consists of contact between persons not married to each other, that consists of contact between the penis and the anus, the mouth and the penis, or the mouth and the vulva.
 Forcible compulsion increases the severity of the act.

 Sexual Offenses in New York State

 Rape and aggravated sexual abuse are felonies carrying sentences from 1 to 25 years.
 Sexual misconduct is a misdemeanor carrying a sentence of 15 days to 1 year.
 Sexual abuse and sodomy may be charged as misdemeanors or felonies, depending on consent, force, or age of victim.
 Sentences may range from 15 days to 25 years.
-All sentencing is dependent upon a variety of factors, including the sex, age, or mental condition of the victim; the victim's ability to consent; the amount of force used; if any, whether any injuries were inflicted; and the age and sex of the offender.
+All sentencing is dependent upon a variety of factors, including the sex, age, or mental condition of the victim; the victim's ability to consent; the amount of force used; whether any injuries were inflicted, if any; and the age and sex of the offender.